ungerts/quarkus-jib-plugin/README.md

 Change directory to ```examples/quarkus-jib```.

-Build container image an write the image to a tar file.
+Build container image and write the image to a tar file.

 On Windows: